I Have Gum Disease: What Now?

 Call Our Office Today

 If you have recently been diagnosed with some form of gum disease, our family dentist in Portage, MI, can recommend treatment to help improve your condition.
-Call Courtside Dental today at (269) 327-1011 or request an appointment online.
+Call Courtside Dental today at (269) 327-1011 to request an appointment.